TheresaLui/SelfHelpContent_v2/articles/microsoft.storage/storage-diagnostics-recover-blob-no-softdelete.md

 # Unable to recover deleted blob because soft delete is not enabled

 <!--issueDescription-->
-We sincerely apologizes that we are unable to recover the deleted blob **<!--$BlobPath-->[BlobPath]<!--/$BlobPath-->**.<br>
+We sincerely apologize that we are unable to recover the deleted blob **<!--$BlobPath-->[BlobPath]<!--/$BlobPath-->**.<br>

-We only support recovery of deleted blob(s) with soft delete.
-You can enable [soft delete for Azure Storage blobs](https://docs.microsoft.com/azure/storage/blobs/storage-blob-soft-delete) to ensure that accidentally deleted Blobs will be recoverable in the future.
+Azure Storage now offers soft delete for blob objects so that you can more easily recover your data when it is erroneously deleted by an application or other storage account user.
+You can enable [soft delete for Azure Storage blobs](https://docs.microsoft.com/azure/storage/blobs/storage-blob-soft-delete) to ensure that accidentally deleted blobs will be recoverable in the future.
 <!--/issueDescription-->